 3.6 Site Engineering Aspects

-It is not anticipated that P-MP systems and radar systems will be located at shared sites or even at sites that are close to each other.
-However, it is conceivable that in some situations P-MP systems may be located at shared sites or sites in close proximity to each other.
+It is not anticipated that PMP systems and radar systems will be located at shared sites or even at sites that are close to each other.
+However, it is conceivable that in some situations PMP systems may be located at shared sites or sites in close proximity to each other.

 At shared sites, or sites in close proximity (i.e. sites within 500 m of each other), a number of potential interference mechanisms other than co-channel or adjacent channel interference may occur.
 These include: intermodulation; transient and spurious emissions; receiver and desensitisation; and physical blocking.
 These mechanisms are caused by non-linear and often complex processes that are, usually, not readily predicted using information contained in the ACMA’s RRL.
 Nevertheless, a number of “site engineering” methods can be applied to address these potential interference scenarios.
 These include, but are not limited to, RF filtering, site shielding, frequency separation, site location and power reduction.